The Hardest Emotion To Parent Kids Through

 Especially anger.

-Understanding anger issues in kids.
+1. Understanding anger issues in kids is a challenge

 You would probably feel some degree of anger in both of those situations.
 You think: “What are they doing?
 They could kill someone driving like that!” or, “How many times do I have to remind them to put away the Legos?
 I’m throwing it all out!”

+You’ve been there, I’ve been there too.
+We all have.
 Those scenarios are “triggers.”
-They initiate the angry feelings, thoughts and behaviors that follow.
+They initiate the angry feelings, thoughts, and behaviors that follow.

 Advertisement

-Anger and aggression happen when we perceive a threat to our sense of safety: physically, emotionally or psychologically.
+Anger and aggression happen when we perceive a threat to our sense of safety: physically, emotionally, or psychologically.

 When that happens, our brain-body shifts into self-protection mode and engages in behaviors to protect or defend.
 This is the “fight” response.
 This is anger.